-During 2017, the Court continued to develop the implementation of a juvenile version of the Hope Court.
+During 2018, the Court continued to develop the implementation of a juvenile version of the Hope Court first established by Judge Martin in Muskingum County Court.
 This program is designed to help youths with substance abuse obtain and maintain sobriety.
-Assigned probation officers monitor those youths who enter the program and work with other professionals from mental health, the court, and substance abuse to achieve success.
+Assigned probation officers monitor those youths who enter the program and work with other professionals from mental health, the court, and substance abuse treatment agencies to achieve success.
 Another new program started in 2017 is titled Youth in Recovery.
 This program is facilitated by Muskingum Behavioral Health on Monday evenings at the court for youths who have some level of substance abuse.
-Muskingum Behavioral Health and Allwell Behavioral Health Service supplied the Court with an in-house counselor to help expedite the wait time for those families who the Court and probation officers deem would benefit from their services.
+Muskingum Behavioral Health and Allwell Behavioral Health Service supplied the Court with an in-house counselor to help expedite counseling services for those families who the Court and probation officers deem would benefit from their services.
 This program also has helped with communication between the officers and the care providers.

-In 2017, Probation Officers prepared one hundred fifty-two (152) written risk assessments (compared to sixty-nine (69) in 2016).
-A Risk Assessment is a tool used to gather facts and assesses interests and assets of the youth, the family, the community, the victim, and any special interest group or treatment concern.
+In 2018, Probation Officers prepared one hundred five (105) written risk assessments (compared to sixty-nine (69) in 2016).
+A Risk Assessment is a tool used to gather facts and to assess interests and assets of the youth, the family, the community, the victim, and any special interest group or treatment concern.
 An objective appraisal of the dispositional alternatives and resources is prepared and presented as a recommendation to the Court.
-Using the balanced approach, (Community Protection, Accountability, and Competency issues) the Risk Assessment looks at what is best for the community as well as the individual involved with the juvenile justice system.
+Using the balanced approach, (Community Protection, Accountability, and Competency issues) the Risk Assessment suggests sanctions deemed best for the community as well as the individual involved with the juvenile justice system.
 Felony cases may require additional assessment and dispositional material.
-These are called Dispositional Investigative Report.
+These are called Dispositional Investigative Reports.
 Both reports are prepared prior to the youth appearing before the Court for disposition.
 This program allows the court a real opportunity for positive service in a non-duplicated, cost effective manner.

-Probation Officers continued their effort to enforce compliance to Court ordered curfews with phone and in-person home surveillance.
-Probation Officers were compensated with time and a half for home surveillance and flex time for phone surveillance.
+Probation Officers continued their effort to enforce compliance to Court ordered curfews with phone and in-person home visits and surveillance.
+Probation Officers were compensated with time and a half for home visits and surveillance and flex time for phone surveillance.
 Probation Officers also performed additional checks in which they were paid.

-During 2017, six hundred thirty-seven (637) phone surveillance calls were attempted by Probation Officers.
-Four hundred sixty-seven (467) such attempts were made in 2016.
-Probation Officers also conducted four hundred ninety-five (495) home surveillance visits in 2017.
+During 2018, six hundred sixty-seven (667) phone surveillance calls were attempted by Probation Officers. six hundred thirty-seven (637) such attempts were made in 2017.
+Probation Officers also conducted four hundred five (405) home surveillance visits in 2018.
 Probation Officers patrolled the Muskingum County Fair to assure that probationers were not violating Court orders or terms of probation and to help supervise youths who were completing community service at the fair.
 Our hope is that regular surveillance checks will help hold youth accountable to their Court assigned curfews, while reducing violations occurring after curfew.